 - All change starts between our ears: how do you feel about your own aging?
 What messages have you absorbed over the years?
 Whose interests do they serve?
 How do you think and talk about older people, and getting older?
 Are any of your close friends much older or younger?
 Warning: plenty of No shit/Oh shit moments ahead—confronting unconscious bias is uncomfortable.
 It’s also liberating.
 Once you start seeing ageism in the culture you see it everywhere, and that genie never goes back in the bottle.

-- Start a consciousness-raising group – this powerful tool catalyzed the women’s movement.
+- Start a consciousness-raising group.
+This powerful tool catalyzed the women’s movement.
 When women came together to share their “personal” problems, they realized that they were up against political problems that required collective action.
 Download my free guide, Who Me, Ageist?
 How to Start a Consciousness-raising Group here.
+If starting a group feels like too big a lift, bring some people together and use the questions at the end of the guide as discussion-starters.

 - Find your tribe—in the world and on social media.
 Start or join a group that’s dedicated to age equality.
 It doesn’t matter whether you read together, hike together, party together, or all of the above.
-Consider starting a local chapter of the Radical Age Movement, or a Gray Panthers chapter.
 Movements need actions: look for ways to show up that will make a difference, whether through writing and speaking, or by showing up in brave and imaginative ways, like the nun who busted into a nuclear-weapons site to expose its vulnerability.
 Keep in mind that when we come together at all ages against any form of injustice, we dismantle ageism in the process.
 It’s all one struggle.

 - Share my TED talk widely, with your friends, your dentist, your downstairs neighbor . . . you get the idea.
 It’s an urgent, 11-minute wake-up call, and we’ve got a world to change.